Improving Energy Sector Security: A Holistic Approach to Critical Infrastructure Protection

 • Cross-sector coordination (public-private partnerships)

 As recent incidents have demonstrated, attackers don’t distinguish between these domains—they exploit vulnerabilities wherever they find them.
-Energy companies must therefore adopt equally fluid defense strategies that protect assets from multiple angles simultaneously.
+Utility companies must therefore adopt equally fluid defense strategies that protect assets from multiple angles simultaneously.

 Vulnerabilities Across Energy Sectors